 How to determine if a worker is an independent contractor or employee?

 Correctly classifying workers is crucial for legal and tax compliance.
 Misclassifying an employee as an independent contractor can lead to penalties, back taxes, and legal issues.
-Here's a breakdown of the key factors to consider:
+In the US, the IRS and Department of Labor use specific tests to determine worker classification, and violations can lead to significant financial penalties and legal liability.
+When hiring independent contractors in Asia, proper classification becomes even more critical.

 1. Behavioral control: